At a Glance

 Once sales data lands in ShelfSpace, it powers everything downstream.
 Settlements use it to calculate vendor payouts.
 The insights dashboard uses it for velocity tracking and dead-money detection.
 Vendor scorecards pull from it to grade supplier performance.
 And your QuickBooks integration uses it to keep your books in sync.

-If a record looks unusual — a negative quantity, a missing vendor match, or a duplicate transaction — we flag it for review rather than silently importing bad data.
+If a record looks unusual — a negative quantity, a missing vendor match, or a duplicate transaction — the platform flags it for review rather than silently importing bad data.
 You can resolve flagged items in the dashboard before they affect a settlement.